 About the Author

-Latoya Campbell, health enews contributor, is a Public Affairs Coordinator at Advocate Aurora Health.
+Latoya Campbell, health enews contributor, is a Public Affairs Coordinator at Advocate Health Care and Aurora Health Care.
 She has a BS degree in Communications/Broadcast Journalism from the University of Illinois Urbana-Champaign and previously worked in digital and graphic marketing for a public library.
 She enjoys spending time with her family and friends, fitness activities and a good spa day.